maxhagemann/socketCAN-UM-Capstone-Fall-2022/README.md

 	-device virtio-scsi-pci,id=scsi -device scsi-hd,drive=hd -drive file=/path/to/vmimg.raw,if=none,format=raw,id=hd
 	-append "root=/dev/ram0 rootfstype=ramfs init=/init console=ttyS0" -net nic,model=rtl8139 \
  	-net user -m 2048M --nographic
+(^^^ careful! .not the bzImage that is in kernelsrc/arch/x86_64/boot. ^^^ The vmlinux (the uncompressed pure kernel binary. is just under kernelsrc/)

 To launch the fuzzer run

 	./afl-fuzz -i inp/ -o /mnt/out -- ./bin/fuzzcan

-You may have to press "enter" again after executing.
+/* You may have to press "enter" again after executing.
 This should yield a stream of hex pointers.
 To view these in user format: create a text file, copy the data stream and paste into this file.
 Save it and run this file through addr2line:

 	cat output_file | addr2line -e /path/to/vmlinux
+*/

 Running AFL++: